rpspringuel/hyphen-la/patterns/README.md

 ## License

-The patterns are currently under the [LPPL](https://latex-project.org/lppl/).
+The patterns used to be under the [LPPL](https://latex-project.org/lppl/), but the author allows their distribution under BSD-3 licence, which is what we do here.